kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates-implementation-notes.md

 1. Apply BootstrapConfig/InfraMachine with:
    - Updated spec (owned by the spec manager)
    - `update-in-progress` annotation (owned by spec manager)
-   - For InfraMachine: `cloned-from` annotations (owned by the spec manager)
+   - For InfraMachine and MachineSet Machine BootstrapConfig: `cloned-from` annotations (owned by the spec manager)

 2. Result after the in-place update trigger:
    - labels and annotations are owned by the metadata manager